gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 * Hid voting buttons
 * Display full chat title on hover (tool tip)
 * Change "public" to "shared" (require any user auth)
+* small code blocks are being rendered as full-width and force a line wrap and generating numerous browser errors

 Fixed: